Whiteknight/whiteknight.github.com/_posts/2011-07-23-imcc_tag_syntax.md

 hoping to have it in before 3.7 so I can get in the deprecation notice for `:load` and `:init` as early as possible.

+Eventually, I would like to be able to replace most of the built-in Sub pragma flags with custom strings.
+This will lead to a huge cleanup of ugly bit-twiddling code, some speedups (again, they will be modest), and lots of cool new flexibility.

 In personal news, we're finally buying a new house, and are making settlement this thursday.
 This week will probably be taken up by packing, moving, paperwork, and other pleasantries of the process.
 Real hard-core hacking probably won't happen much for the next two weeks at least.